uneeb123/book/chapter2 - cryptofinance/why/why.md

 <img src="coins.jpg" alt="Metallism" width="500"/>

-There are two main forms: Aristotle's "metallist" and Plato's "chartalist".
+Let's talk about the form.
+How does it exist?
+What is it based on?
+What about the value that it carries?
+To that end, there are two broad categories: Aristotle's "metallist" and Plato's "chartalist".
 In metallist economic theory, the value of the currency derives from the market value of the commodity upon which it is based [1].
-As the name implies, precious metals such as gold and silver are ideal forms of metallist currency.
+As the name implies, precious metals such as gold and silver of fixed weights are ideal forms of metallist currency.
+There isn't a need for a trusted intermediary.
 In chartalism, money derives its value mainly from the authority of the state [2].
 Fiat currency, the predominant form of currency that we use today, is an special case of chartalism, whereby money is established through government regulation.
-Both of forms of money have existed in tandem through history.
+Both forms of money have existed in tandem through history.

 Central banks
 Trade/bill of exchange (https://en.wikipedia.org/wiki/History_of_money)